 “Primary fuel” means the fuel that provides the greatest percentage of the annual heat input to a stationary fuel combustion unit.

+“Primary generation source” means a resource that generates electric power imported into California or has CAISO Sales that is not an energy storage system (ESS).

 “Primary Vessel,” for purposes of Appendix B means a separator or tank that receives crude oil, condensate, produced water, natural gas, or emulsion from one or more crude oil, condensate, or natural gas wells or field gathering systems.

 “Prime mover” means the type of equipment such as an engine or water wheel that drives an electric generator.
 “Prime movers” include, but are not limited to, reciprocating engines, combustion or gas turbines, steam turbines, microturbines, and fuel cells.